Email Templates

 Ok(())

-}Note the absence of ? on the send call - send returns nothing meaningful at the call site (it spawns a tokio task and any failure is logged from inside the task).
-If you used send_foreground instead, you'd want .await? to propagate any send error.
+}Note the absence of ? on the send_template call - it returns nothing meaningful (it spawns a tokio task and any failure is logged from inside the task).
+If you use send_template_foreground instead, you'd propagate errors with .await?.

-The four arguments to state.mail.send / send_foreground: recipient address, subject line, the rendered template content, and the MiniJinja context for variable substitution.
+The four arguments to send_template / send_template_foreground: the State, the template identifier, the recipient address, and the MiniJinja context for variable substitution.

 A few notes on this pattern: